pawelswiszcz/Avatar-Gnome-Shell-Extension/README.md

 <img src="assets/1.png">

-More screns in assets directory
+More screens in <a href="https://github.com/pawelswiszcz/Avatar-Gnome-Shell-Extension/tree/master/assets">assets</a> directory